The Chicest Floor Seating & How to Master the Look

 Tufted fabrics such as corduroy and wool make for great stacking options that turn one floor seating space into many.
 These square cushions are also popular in making DIY wooden crate couches that pass for high design.
 One brand, Reema floor cushions, offers different shapes and styles, such as backrests, to customize your floor seating cushion arrangement.

-In keeping with the Japanese traditional floor seating design, straw Mahao-style knitted cushions exceed the typical comfort quotient and yield dual utility with both indoor and outdoor use .
-The natural appearance of these cushions adds elevated texture while the sturdy seat provides support for the lower back and tailbone.
+In keeping with the Japanese traditional floor seating design, straw Mahao-style knitted cushions exceed the typical comfort quotient and yield dual utility with both indoor and outdoor use.
+Furthermore, the natural appearance of these cushions adds elevated texture while the sturdy seat provides support for the lower back and tailbone.